cybrkyd/conky/README.md

 - Conky Ironman requires Conky version 1+
 - Fonts: Ubuntu, OpenSans, Kanit Thin

+**NOTE:** Check if Ubuntu and OpenSans are already installed on your system.

 ## Installation from .zip

 Download the .zip and extract.